 Tim Springfield was named the Director of Track & Field/Cross Country in June of 2013.
-He enters his fourth season on the Brown coaching staff and most recently served as the Interim Director of Track & Field/Cross Country during the 2012-13 campaign.
+He previously served as the Interim Director of Track & Field/Cross Country during the 2012-13 campaign.

 Individually, Springfield and his staff coached the Bears to 12 school records between the 2012-13 indoor and outdoor seasons, including at least one record in every event group.
 The track & field team also posted a total of 58 top-ten performances on the Brown all-time list, a reflection of the staff’s remarkable impact on the program’s record book over the past year.
 Springfield has made an immediate impact to the distance program since his arrival in 2010.
 In 2011, the cross country team improved from eighth to fifth in the NCAA Northeast Region and eighth to fourth in the Ivy League.
 At the 2011 Heptagonal Cross Country Championships, Brown had two runners earn first-team All-Ivy honors, equaling the best in the league.